diyabc/diyabc.github.io/index.md

 `DIYABC-RF GUI` is a simple and user friendly interface for the `DIYABC-RF` framework.

+> ⚠️ **Due to work overload, the development, support and maintenance for the project `DIYABC-RF GUI` is currently paused.
+Feel free to contact us (by submitting an issue) if you want to take over the development for this project.
+Pull request are also welcome to fix bug or implement missing functionalities.
+You can still use the command line version of the software which is still maintained/supported.
+Check the documentation page [here](/cli/).
+Thanks** ⚠️

-> :warning: If you encounter any issue, please visit and report bug at [DIYABC-RF GUI issue tracker](https://github.com/diyabc/diyabcGUI/issues).
+> ℹ️ If you encounter any issue, please visit and report bug at [DIYABC-RF GUI issue tracker](https://github.com/diyabc/diyabcGUI/issues).

 ---